 - Hearing problems

-- The body being resistant to certain hormones, even though hormone levels are normal
+- The body doesn't respond to certain hormones, even though hormone levels are normal

 Exams and Tests

-Your health care provider can usually diagnose this condition with a physical exam.
-This may show:
+The health care provider can usually diagnose this condition with a physical exam.
+This may show any of the following:

 - Advanced bone age

 - Problems with the skin, genitals, teeth, and skeleton